sarvex/AQUARMOURY/Wraith/README.md

 1) If the context is "untrusted"
 2) The context is "trusted" but does not load `Wininet.dll` or `Winhttp.dll` or is not expected to have any network activity, reaches for suspicious domains etc.

-So it follows that if we go for **Remote Payload Fetching** then it has to be done from a context from where **network activity is not considered unusual**.
+So it follows that if we go for **Remote Payload Fetching** then it has to be done from a context from where **network activity is not considered unusual so that we can blend in with legitimate traffic**.
 Ex: Firefox, Chrome, Edge, IE, other browsers etc.

 Luckily for us attackers, we can automate an IE browser instance programmatically using [IE COM Object](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa752084(v=vs.85)) in the background without any visible windows.

 ![IE COM](https://github.com/slaeryan/AQUARMOURY/blob/master/Wraith/Screenshots/ie-com.PNG "IE COM")

-This is an example of how we can fetch arbitrary text data from our `Payload Staging Server`(Here seen using `AWS S3 bucket`) with `IE COM Object`.
+This is a screenshot demonstrating how we can fetch arbitrary text data from our `Payload Staging Server`(Here seen using `AWS S3 bucket`) with `IE COM Object`.

 Pretty neat eh? :)